Defining Thalassophobia And Learning To Cope

 What causes thalassophobia?

-The cause of thalassophobia varies depending on the individual's situation.
+The cause of thalassophobia varies depending on the individual's situation and how they developed a fear of deep bodies of water.
 It may include traumatic events related to the ocean, learned behavior from a family member (particularly parental figures), genetic predisposition, or environmental factors affecting brain function.

 With consistent treatment, some people with thalassophobia can manage symptoms in a matter of weeks or months, while others report changes within a year.
 Therapy, help from a support system, and intentional, gradual exposure to large bodies of deep or open water are some options available for individuals seeking to manage their mental disorders or mental illness.